ruofeidu/webxr/explainer.md

 It should be noted that `DeviceOrientation` events have not been standardized, have behavioral differences between browser, and there are ongoing efforts to change or remove the API.
 This makes it difficult for developers to rely on for a use case where accurate tracking is necessary to prevent user discomfort.

-The `DeviceOrientation` events specification is superceded by [Orientation Sensor](https://w3c.github.io/orientation-sensor/) specification that defines the [`RelativeOrientationSensor`](https://w3c.github.io/orientation-sensor/#relativeorientationsensor) and [`AbsoluteOrientationSensor`](https://w3c.github.io/orientation-sensor/#absoluteorientationsensor) interfaces.
+The `DeviceOrientation` events specification is superseded by [Orientation Sensor](https://w3c.github.io/orientation-sensor/) specification that defines the [`RelativeOrientationSensor`](https://w3c.github.io/orientation-sensor/#relativeorientationsensor) and [`AbsoluteOrientationSensor`](https://w3c.github.io/orientation-sensor/#absoluteorientationsensor) interfaces.
 This next generation API is purpose-built for WebXR Device API polyfill.
 It represents orientation data in WebGL-compatible formats (quaternion, rotation matrix), satisfies stricter latency requirements, and addresses known interoperability issues that plagued `DeviceOrientation` events by explicitly defining which [low-level motion sensors](https://w3c.github.io/motion-sensors/#fusion-sensors) are used in obtaining the orientation data.

 ### WebSockets
 A local [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) service could be set up to relay headset poses to the browser.
 Some early VR experiments with the browser tried this route, and some tracking devices (most notably [Leap Motion](https://www.leapmotion.com/)) have built their JavaScript SDKs around this concept.
 Unfortunately, this has proven to be a high-latency route.
 A key element of a good XR experience is low latency.
 For head mounted displays, ideally, the movement of your head should result in an update on the device (referred to as “motion-to-photons time”) in 20ms or less.
 The browser’s rendering pipeline already makes hitting this goal difficult, and adding more overhead for communication over WebSockets only exaggerates the problem.
 Additionally, using such a method requires users to install a separate service, likely as a native app, on their machine, eroding away much of the benefit of having access to the hardware via the browser.
 It also falls down on mobile where there’s no clear way for users to install such a service.